 The amount was disbursed to 1,500 beneficiaries under the Federal government funded YouWin programme which aims to support young entrepreneurs as they plan, start and grow their businesses.

 6. Just last week, the Tony Elumelu-led United Bank for Africa (UBA) and China Development Bank (CDB) announced the signing of a $100 million seven-year loan agreement to finance the development of Small and Medium enterprises in Africa.
-The loan is expected to improve UBA’s capacity to finance SMEs across the 19 African countries where the bank operates.
+However, the loan is expected to improve UBA’s capacity to finance SMEs across the 19 African countries where the bank operates.

 The above-mentioned funding sources, albeit not exhaustive, represent a snapshot of the emerging local support for Nigerian entrepreneurs, particularly the Small Business Owners.
 However, in spite of these initiatives, the growing refrain in the small business community points to a chronic scarcity of venture money.